MM-PCQA: Multi-Modal Learning for No-reference Point Cloud Quality Assessment: Related Work

 In the early years of PCQA development, some simple point-based FR-PCQA methods are proposed by MPEG, such as p2point \cite{mekuria2016evaluation} and p2plane \cite{tian2017geometric}.
 To further deal with colored point clouds, point-based PSNR-yuv \cite{torlig2018novel} is carried out.
 Since the point-level difference is difficult to reflect complex distortions, many well-designed FR-PCQA metrics are proposed to employ structural features and have achieved considerable performance, which includes PCQM \cite{meynet2020pcqm}, GraphSIM \cite{yang2020graphsim}, PointSSIM \cite{alexiou2020pointssim}, etc.

-To cover more range of practical applications, some NR-PCQA methods have been proposed as well.
+To cover more range of practical applications and inspired by NR image quality assessment \cite{zhang2022nor,zhang2022dual,zhang2021ano}, some NR-PCQA methods have been proposed as well.
 Chetouani $et$ $al.$ \cite{chetouani2021deep} extract patch-wise hand-crafted features and use classical CNN models for quality regression.
 PQA-net \cite{liu2021pqa} utilizes multi-view projection for feature extraction.
 Zhang $et$ $al.$ \cite{zhang2021no} use several statistical distributions to estimate quality-aware parameters from the geometry and color attributes' distributions.
 Fan $et$ $al.$ \cite{fan2022no} infer the visual quality of point clouds via the captured video sequences.
 Liu $et$ $al.$ \cite{liu2022point} employ an end-to-end sparse CNN for quality prediction.
 Yang $et$ $al.$ \cite{yang2022no} further transfer the quality information from natural images to help understand the point cloud rendering images' quality via domain adaptation.
 The mentioned methods are all based on single-modal information, thus failing to jointly incorporate the multi-modal quality information.